 Beverley Ward lives in Sheffield with her two children.
 She has been writing for over twenty years and has spent most of her career supporting other writers through facilitating writing workshops and literature projects.
 She was the founder of the Sheffield Young Writers project and has worked for Writing Yorkshire and as a consultant for The Reading Agency.
-She is now working as Writing Curator at the Writers Hub which she is developing in conjunction with Kurious Arts at Castle House in Sheffield.
+She is writer-in-residence at the Writers' Hub which she co-founded with Kurious Arts at Castle House in Sheffield.
 Beverley also works as a writing coach and facilitator from her own Writers' Workshop in Sheffield and loves to run retreats in Wales and in Bridlington.

 Part love story, part grief memoir, Dear Blacksmith recounts the author’s brief and unconventional love affair with 'Blacksmith Paul', a maverick who lived out on the moors in the Peak District – and the heart-rending details of her grief after his sudden death, just eight months into their relationship.